fprasx/unlocked/concurrent-vector/src/atomics/cas.md

    our assumptions about the state of the vector held, and our change was valid.

 At first, this might seem contrived and confusing (as it did to me).
-I would focus on this intuition: _if CAS succeds, loosely, we can say the state during the swap was the same as the state we observed when preparing for the swap._ Our assumptions were consistent throughout the whole process.
+I would focus on this intuition: _if CAS succeeds, loosely, we can say the state during the swap was the same as the state we observed when preparing for the swap._ Our assumptions were consistent throughout the whole process.